Billy1900/Awesome-Machine-Learning/CV/readme.md

 <img src="13.png"></img>

-The result is almost the expected one, but we can see that some of the edges are thick and others are thin.
+The result (left-original, right-gradient calculation) is almost the expected one, but we can see that some of the edges are thick and others are thin.
 Non-Max Suppression step will help us mitigate the thick ones.

 ### 2.5 Step 5-Non-Maximum Suppression
 Ideally, the final image should have thin edges.
 Thus, we must perform non-maximum suppression to thin out the edges.
 The principle is simple: the algorithm goes through all the points on the gradient intensity matrix and finds the pixels with the maximum value in the edge directions.